Facts About Schizophrenia And Mental Health

 Schizophrenia may be among the most well-known forms of mental illness, but it also tends to be one of the most frequently misunderstood.
 Stereotyped images of people with this condition have spread widely through popular culture, often leading to the proliferation of inaccurate and stigmatizing ideas.
 This article will review the facts about schizophrenia and challenge some of the most potentially damaging misconceptions.

-Although it can be considered a relatively rare mental health condition, schizophrenia may affect millions of people around the world.
-Its characteristic symptoms typically include disorganized thoughts and behavior, distorted perceptions of reality, and challenges with directing and controlling one’s actions.
-It can lead to a variety of negative life outcomes, often resulting in part from the discriminatory and exclusionary actions of other people.
+Although considered a relatively rare mental health condition, schizophrenia may affect millions of people around the world.
+The characteristic symptoms of schizophrenia typically include disorganized thoughts and behavior, distorted perceptions of reality, and challenges with directing and controlling one’s actions.
+Schizophrenia can lead to a variety of negative life outcomes, often resulting in part from the discriminatory and exclusionary actions of other people.
 In many cases, individuals can manage symptoms of schizophrenia with proper treatment, which usually includes a combination of therapy and medication.

 An elderly woman in a sweater holds her glasses while looking at the laptop open on the table infront of her with an upset expression.